smpetersgithub/AdvancedSQLPuzzles/readme.md

 This repository contains a collection of my SQL puzzles, tips and tricks, demos, and various writings.
 Feel free to rummage around, and I am constantly updating this repository, so check back often.

-All SQL is written in **Microsoft SQL Servers T-SQL**, unless otherwise noted.
+:keyboard: All SQL is written in **Microsoft SQL Servers T-SQL**, unless otherwise noted.

 :star: Please consider giving a star to this repository if you find its contents informative!